Back to Blog

 Actually it is harder to get people to turn up to a free event than it is a paid event but that is a completely different story!

-Free for ALL has been one of the most important things for me to hold onto as a founder or PopUp.
+Free for ALL has been one of the most important things for me to hold onto as a founder or Rebel.
 Over the years there has been lots of pressure to charge people, to support different groups, to discriminate and say it is only open to X group.
-When I was first going to get support starting my own business there was support for under 25s, support for women, support for black entrepreneurs but very little support for me and that really wound me up and inspired a lot of the decisions to make sure the course was free but also free to ALL.
+When I was first going to get support starting my own business there was support for under 25s, support for women, support for black entrepreneurs but very little support for me, and that really wound me up and inspired a lot of the decisions to make sure the course was free but also free to ALL.

 All of our courses ever since the first course in Weston have been free for anyone in the local communities, free for the people that need it the most.
-This year 2300 people came through the PopUp Business School courses and not a single person that attended the courses paid for it!
+This year, 2300 people came through the Rebel Business School courses and not a single person that attended the courses paid for it!
 I am SO proud of this.
 We built 900+ businesses and helped empower people to make their own income and we did all this for the people that needed it the most at no cost!
 But you are not naïve!
-You know it takes money to put these events on, where does the money come from?
+You know it takes money to put these events on, so where does the money come from?
 Who pays?

 My desire has always been for the courses and support to be free so I have worked to go out and find people to buy the courses so I can give them away.
 We have managed to get money from wealthier organisations and use that money to give the service away for free to those that need it the most.

-This is what I have nicknamed the Robin Hood Business Model.
-I have seen it before in lots of different ways and in different areas and this is inspired by lots of people before me; I have taken what they have done and built on it.
+This is what I have nicknamed the Robin Hood business model.
+I have seen it before in lots of different ways and in different areas, and this is inspired by lots of people before me; I have taken what they have done and built on it.